How to Accelerate Your Child’s Learning

 What is metacognition?

-- REFLECTION means the awareness of knowledge and thinking.
-It’s one thing to know that plants need sunlight but another to be aware that you don’t know why they need sunlight.
+- REFLECTION means being aware of what you know and thinking about the limits of what you know.
+For example, it’s one thing to know that plants need sunlight but another to be aware that you don’t actually know why they need sunlight.

 - SELF-REGULATION refers to the management of how we think.
 This is the ability to consciously switch from one thinking strategy to another.